Library and Learning Services

 Digital preservation

-The service advocates the acquisition of born-digital records alongside other formats in order to provide a complete picture of the activities of a particular organisation or individual.
+The service advocates the acquisition of born-digital records alongside other formats to provide a complete picture of the activities of a particular organisation or individual.

-The service acquires digital surrogates provided that these complement existing holdings (for example by filling in a gap in an existing series) and provided that the original document is unavailable for acquisition.
+The service acquires digital surrogates provided that these complement existing holdings (for example by filling in a gap in an existing series) and provided that the original item is unavailable for acquisition.

 Digital records are subject to the same acquisition principles and considered against the same priority collection targets as physical formats.